Marriage Separation Agreement (Free Forms and Templates)

-The marriage separation agreement is a legal document used by married couples to outline how their assets, debts, property, spousal support, children, and other shared responsibilities will be managed during their separation.
+The marriage separation agreement is a legal document used by married couples to outline how their assets, debts, property, spousal support, children, and other shared responsibilities will be managed when they separate.

-A marriage separation agreement is usually written and submitted to the court prior to the divorce proceedings.
-It is important to note that the marital separation agreement can be used if married couples want to separate some aspects of their lives but remain legally married.
+It is usually written and submitted to the court prior to the divorce proceedings.
+It is important to note that this agreement can be used if married couples want to separate some aspects of their lives but remain legally married.

 Free Marriage Separation Agreement 01 in Docs